 A Drunk and His Photographer

 That night in Hollister would’ve been forgotten by history if not for the infamous photo in Life Magazine depicting a wild-eyed drunk on a motorcycle surrounded by empties on San Benito Street.
 Follow the backward signs and it turns out the photo was staged by a photographer who pulled a drunk from a bar, posed him on a motorcycle, surrounded it with empties, and snapped the picture that made Hollister famous.
 The photo sparked a national panic and created an image in the minds of Americans about motorcycles and the people who ride them.
 The event became known as “The Hollister Riot.”
-Every young man in the country was drawn to the story – the motorcycle business went on to experience explosive growth for decades.
+Every young man in the country was drawn to the story.
+After Hollister, the motorcycle business experienced explosive growth for decades.
 How many industries can say they owe a debt of gratitude to a drunk and his photographer?

 It’s Hard to Kill a Good Story

 But was it really myth?
 If you follow another backward sign floating around out there you come upon an old interview with Wino Willie where he bragged of plying Hollister’s wheel-chair-bound town drunk with wine then tying the chair with him in it to the bumper of a car and slinging him around town.
-When the unfortunate son fell out of his wheelchair Willie threw him on the hood of the car and drove ’til he noticed the man had stopped breathing.
-Fearing he might be dead, Wino Willie dumped the guy on a backstreet, covered him with newspapers and left.
-The next morning Wino Willie woke to discover his cell mate was the very much alive drunk cripple he’d given up for dead a few hours earlier.
-In Willie’s own words, “It’s hard to kill a drunk.”
-The irony of a man named Wino waking up in a drunk tank next to a real wino was lost on Willie.
-And the irony of a town elevating to the status of mythic hero a man who for his own amusement nearly killed one its citizens was lost on Hollister.
-Business owners in Hollister work history to downplay damage caused by drunk bikers while bikers work history to ensure their mayhem gets mythologized.
-History is always working.
+When he fell out of his wheelchair Willie threw him on the hood of the car and drove ’til he noticed the man had stopped breathing.
+Fearing he might be dead, Wino Willie dumped the guy on a backstreet, covered him with newspapers, tossed the wheel chair, and left.
+The next morning Wino Willie woke to discover his cell mate was the very much alive town drunk he’d given up for dead a few hours earlier.

 The Tao of History

 The Boozefighters weren’t outlaw bikers then or now.
 Wino Willie was a gunner in the open belly of a war plane in WWII before he was a Boozefighter.
-At times he could become a little unhinged but we may owe more to unhinged men than we know.
+At times, Willie could become a little unhinged.
+But… more is owed to history’s unhinged than could ever be repaid.
 Wino Willie died a legend in 1997 at the age of 76, in the quiet wine country town of Santa Rosa.
 Some say he resides in an urn at the back of Johnny’s Bar on San Benito Street in Hollister.
-Every time you dig into the history of that night – Wino Willie, the photo in Life Magazine, The Wild One, outlaw bikers, and legends – you find something that alters the story.
+Every time you dig into the history of that night – Wino Willie, the photo in Life, The Wild One, outlaw bikers, and legends, you find something that alters the story.
 History never sleeps.